Wondering How to Dress If You're Over 50? Just Look to These Mature Fashion Icons With Impeccable Style

 Style Notes: Julia Roberts attends the 47th Annual Golden Globe Awards on January 20, 1990 at Beverly Hilton Hotel in Beverly Hills, California.

-Style Notes: Julia Roberts attends the Gucci Ancora runway show during Milan Fashion week on September 22, 2023 in Italy.
+Style Notes: Julia Roberts attends the Gucci Ancora runway show during Milan Fashion week on September 22, 2023 in Italy, wearing a similar look to something she wore three decades prior.

 A real tastemaker will be guided by what feels right, but we all have wobbles and moments of uncertainty.
-So whether you're a 20-something trying to find that ultimate interview outfit or a 50-something rediscovering a love for colour and searching for quality inspiration, our gallery of over-50 celebrities, industry figures and influencers will help.
+So whether you're a 20-something trying to find that ultimate timeless outfit or a 50-something rediscovering a love for colour and searching for quality inspiration for the season ahead, our gallery of over-50 celebrities, industry figures and influencers will help.
 Read on for 36 trailblazing women who prove that chic style has no limitations.

 The 36 Over 50 Fashion Icons Who Define Timeless Style